cycloptux/GiselleBot-Documentation/docs/Fun And Games/games.md

 ----------------

 Bets a certain amount of currency on the wheel of fortune.
-The wheel can stop on one of many different multipliers.
+The wheel can stop on one of many multipliers.
 Won amount is rounded down to the nearest whole number.

 ### wheeloffortune